lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ### Nil

-`nil` is stored as an empty block.
-If the block is not empty, the first byte will be the tag, `0x01`.
+`nil` is stored as either an empty block or a non-empty block with the first byte being the tag `0x01`.

 ```
 *--------*